arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 Udemy, on its home page, puts out all the categories under a dropdown menu enabling users to explore top categories and topics in a glimpse.

 One peculiar behavior of this is it shows all categories and top `k` sub-categories within each.
-Once we hover upon a sub-category it makes a network call to fetch top topics within that sub-catgory.
+Once we hover upon a sub-category it makes a network call to fetch top topics within that sub-category.
 This means we need to write a query that fetches all categories and `k` sub-categories within each category from the entire `topics` table.

 Although it looks very complicated at first, it is very easy to do with a single SQL query.